 Hence careful considerations should be given to the uses of durable materials so that the formwork can be used and handled without undue wear.

 uses without major repair.
 Many more reuses should be possible with steel forms.

 Wedges and special insertions of smaller closing pieces are arranged to facilitate removal of forms from enclosed spaces, Unless easy stripping is ensured, the gains due to repetitive use of forms may be lost in costly repairs.

 6. Cost.
 The final cost of forming an area of concrete is the sum of the cost of materials for the forms, the cost of labour in erecting, stripping, cleaning, and carrying forward to the next use, and the cost of expendable material such as form ties, The aim in design is to keep the total cost to a minimum.
 It is usually difficult to estimate the cost of formwork reliably.

-formwork reliably.
 With the universal rise in prices and wages, it would be well for a contractor to study the labour content of the formwork cost.